SunKD/disappointed_fans/readme.md

 Hat tip to the following libraries for making this possible:
 - Twitter for teasing us with just a little data and wanting to make us pay for the rest.
 - Tweepy (Python Lib) for getting us started with Twitter
-- Python-Twitter-Lib for giving us an amazing 100 tweets per request
+- Python-Twitter-Lib for giving us an "amazing" 100 tweets per request
 - D3js.org for the most underutilized library of our project
 - SASS and Bootstrap for making responsive easy and tricky at the same time.
 - Trello for being free and useful.

 ## Inspiration
-This idea was concieved when thinking about sports bloopers vids and how everyone enjoy's watching them.
-We took a slightly darker turn on this to give people a place to either commiserate with other upset fans or for you to enjoy a chuckle provided by your rivals fans rage.
-Future releases would have included users to be able to re-tweet, compare different teams against eachother and see  searches from other users.
+This idea was concieved when thinking about sports bloopers videos and how everyone enjoys watching them.
+We took a slightly darker turn on this concept to give people a place to either commiserate with other upset fans or for you to enjoy a chuckle provided by your rivals  rage.
+Future releases may included users to be able to re-tweet, compare different teams against eachother and see  searches from other users.
+Also a live stream to watch incoming trends related to our theme would be a future release.
 We hope you enjoy the spirit of the app and use responsible methods to feed your darker tendencies.